sanjiblama28/Smart_Team/README.md

 # Configure the WiFi Network Setting

-launch a terminal window, and navigate to the netplan directory on the microSD card and open the 50-cloud-init.yaml file and begin editing it with a superuser permission sudo.
+Launch a terminal window, and navigate to the netplan directory on the microSD card and open the 50-cloud-init.yaml file and begin editing it with a superuser permission sudo.

 ```
 cd /media/$USER/writable/etc/netplan